rust-stuco/lectures/week10/smart_pointers.md

 # When to use `Rc<T>`

-* Want to allocate data on the heap
+* We want to allocate data on the heap
-* Want multiple parts of our program to _read_ the data
+* We want multiple parts of our program to _read_ the data
 * We don't know at compile-time which part will finish reading the data last
 * Only use for single-threaded scenarios
     * `Rc<T>` is not thread safe